rgrempel/elm-web-api/README.md

 {-| Given an Elm implementation, produce a function which can be called back from Javascript.
 -}
-elm : Callback x a -> Function
+elm : Callback -> Function

 {-| An Elm function which can be supplied to Javascript code as a callback.